czep/czep.net-gatsby/posts/2011-10-06-tool-for-ipums-data-users.md

 IPUMS extracts are accompanied by machine-readable syntax files for loading the data into SPSS, SAS, and Stata, but users without access to one of these statistical packages are on their own to manually parse the data.
-I wrote <a href="http://czep.net/data/ipums_data_prep/">IPUMS data prep</a> as a Python script to help prepare IPUMS dataset extracts for loading into a relational database like <a href="http://www.postgresql.org/">PostgreSQL</a> or <a href="http://www.mysql.com/">MySQL</a>.
+I wrote [IPUMS data prep](/data/ipums_data_prep/) as a Python script to help prepare IPUMS dataset extracts for loading into a relational database like <a href="http://www.postgresql.org/">PostgreSQL</a> or <a href="http://www.mysql.com/">MySQL</a>.